Scientists, environmentalists, movie makers, engineers, communicators, changemakers, movers and shakers wanted…

 1. Why you would like to be part of Expedition STEM for the Ocean in 2017

 2. What you’d bring to the team and what you see yourself getting out of the experience

 We will have a look and get back to you to set up a chat over the phone or a Skype interview (if we’ve already spoken over the phone).

-Please send your letter or video and resume by [2017 dates TBD] when we will review all of our applications at once.
-After [date TBD], we will fill open spaces first come, first considered.
+Please send your letter or video and resume as soon as possible as we are conducting rolling interviews, and will fill open spaces first come, first considered.

 If you have any questions, please contact Rozalia Project’s Executive Director, Rachael Miller, at 802-578-6120 or firstname.lastname@example.org.
 We look forward to learning more about you and putting together a great crew this summer!